 In 2016 the press covered a school Brexit debate Fred chaired, with the adversaries including his elder brother’s Eton contemporary Jacob Rees-Mogg and journalist and former Tory MP Matthew Parris.
 I’m not sure we’d have attracted those two along to my old comprehensive.

-Fred has been offered a been offered a place at Keble College, Oxford, to read History and is apparently keen to pursue a career in journalism.
+Fred has been offered a place at Keble College, Oxford, to read History and is apparently keen to pursue a career in journalism.
 I’m sure he’ll get all the work experience he needs on his way up the ladder and expect to see him on my TV screen before too long.

 But if he wants to broaden his life experience as well as his work experience, I’d highly recommend that he does what I did and travel to the other end of the country to spend a week at a regional newspaper up in the North East.
 If he’s interested, I’ll even put in a good word for him.